-- 1. A new Modern Slavery and Human Trafficking Policy was approved by the SBFE Ethics and Compliance Committee at the end of 2022, and will be rolled out across the business in 2023.
+- 1. Our SBFE Modern Slavery and Human Trafficking Policy was rolled out across the business in 2023.
 The purpose of this policy is to specifically set out SBFE's responsibilities, and the responsibilities of those working for and on our behalf, in observing and upholding our zero tolerance position on modern slavery and human trafficking, and to provide information to those working for and on our behalf on how to identify and report concerns regarding modern slavery and human trafficking. - 2.
-Our SBFE Procurement Policy is aimed at ensuring our sourcing activities are both ethical and socially and environmentally compliant.
-It also aims to ensure we manage and monitor our suppliers and service providers in an open and transparent way. - 3.
-The Suntory Group Supplier Guidelines provide the basic principles that suppliers to our group must respect, but also emphasize that engagement between Suntory entities and its suppliers is essential to achieve a sustainable supply chain.
-This commitment ensures that the Suntory Group and our suppliers share the same ethical values.
+In 2023, we launched our SBFE Sustainable Sourcing Policy to ensure that our procurement activity continues to support the production of high-quality, sustainable drinks.
+The policy sets out our sourcing process and the sustainability standards all suppliers across SBFE are required to meet.